What aircraft is operating on my British Airways flight to..?

 BA has 16 Boeing 777-300ER aircraft at Heathrow.

-The latest four aircraft delivered in 2020 feature a modified 8 seat First Class cabin and the airline’s latest Club Suite cabin.
+All operate in a four class configuration.
+All now feature a modified 8 seat First Class cabin and the airline’s latest Club Suite cabin.

 Boeing 777-200ER